Model Context Protocol: The Open Standard for AI Integrations

 | intelligencePriority | Weighting of model intelligence (0-1) |

-The human-in-the-loop is twofold: users can both review and modify the server's request, as well as inspect and authorise the LLM's response before it is returned to the server.
-The client has the final say – it can overwrite the model selection, shorten requests, or reject them entirely .
+The human-in-the-loop works in two directions: users can review and amend the server's request, and they can also inspect and authorise the LLM's response before it goes back to the server.
+The client has the final say – it can override the model choice, trim requests or reject them outright .

 4.5.
 What is Elicitation and how does a server request user input?

-Short answer: Elicitation is a newer MCP primitive that allows servers to request structured data directly from users – with JSON schema validation and three response actions: accept, decline or cancel .
+Short answer: Elicitation is a newer MCP primitive that lets servers request structured data directly from users – with JSON schema validation and three response actions: accept, decline or cancel .

 Detailed explanation:

-Elicitation solves the problem that servers sometimes require information which can neither be derived from the LLM context nor from existing data.
-Example: A deployment server requires confirmation of an environment before it proceeds .
+Elicitation addresses the case where a server needs information that cannot be inferred from the LLM context or from existing data.
+For example, a deployment server might need confirmation of the target environment before it proceeds .

-Servers must not request sensitive data via Elicitation – no passwords, API keys or personal identification numbers.
-The specification explicitly forbids this .
+Servers must not request sensitive data via elicitation – no passwords, API keys or personal identification numbers.
+The specification explicitly forbids it .

 Category 5: Ecosystem & Clients

-The MCP ecosystem is growing rapidly: from SDKs in numerous languages to reference servers and broad client support.
-An overview of the current status.
+The MCP ecosystem is growing fast: from SDKs in numerous languages to reference servers and broad client support.
+Here is an overview of where things currently stand.

 5.1.
 Which AI applications support MCP as a client?